Newsletter Sign Up

 As much fruits and veggies as possible.

 Be active.
 Take brisk walks every day before breakfast or dinner to burn off fat.
 Walk or ride a bike instead of driving a car.
-Exercise increase the metabolic rate as well as burning off calories.
+Exercise increases metabolic rate, as well as, burns off calories.

 Be sure to get regular aerobic exercise, such as walking, running, bicycling, or swimming, and do excercises for strength and flexibility, such as yoga or stretching excercises.
 Exercise is better than an overly strict diet for maintaining your health and controlling your weight.
 It is the best way to rid the body of fat and maintain muscle tone.